Hospitality Award flexibility during coronavirus

 - between 60% and 100% of their guaranteed hours per week, or over the roster cycle, for part-time employees.

-From the first full pay period on or after 1 July 2020, an employer can only reduce a full-time or part-time employee’s hours if:
+From the first full pay period on or after 1 July 2020 until 27 September 2020, an employer could only reduce a full-time or part-time employee’s hours if:

-- the direction is reasonable in all the circumstances
+- the direction was reasonable in all the circumstances

-- the employee can’t be usefully employed for their normal days or hours during the period of the direction because of business changes attributable to:
+- the employee couldn’t be usefully employed for their normal days or hours during the period of the direction because of business changes attributable to:

 - the coronavirus pandemic, or